yetanotherchris/Remy/README.md

 ## Getting started

 All tasks are defined in a YAML file.
-By default Ainsley will look in the current directory for "ainsley.yml" and use this for configuration.
-You can also specify a path for the configuration:
+By default Remy will look in the current directory for "remy.yml" and use this for configuration.
+You can also specify a path for the configuration from a file or url:

     .\remy.exe --config=c:\somepath\config.yml
     .\remy.exe --config=https://raw.githubusercontent.com/yetanotherchris/Remy/master/someconfig.yml